iati-data-access/iati-data-access.github.io/docs/data-notes/README.md

 For each country, two files are published, containing a common set of fields for all activities.
 The files have been designed so that a pivot table can be added on top of the data, in order to aggregate and summarise the data in various different ways, depending on user needs.

+Not all fields are published for all activities.
+Data quality will vary by organisation.

+Not all transaction types are published by all organisations.
+Incoming funds in particular need to be handled with care.
+They would potentially allow a user to find net disbursements for an activity (as disbursements + expenditure - incoming funds).
+However, most organisations do not currently publish incoming funds, so "net disbursements" may provide an inaccurate picture of the data, as it will actually be net for *only some* organisations.

 ### 3.1.1 Commitments, disbursements and expenditures

 Column | Example